Dutch Millennium 10 Gulden Coin (2000)

 DID YOU KNOW?

-The 10 Gulden Millennium coin was one of the last gulden-denominated coins issued before the Netherlands adopted the Euro currency in 2002.
+The 2000 10 Gulden commemorative coin was one of the last gulden coins issued before the Netherlands adopted the Euro in 2002, making it a tangible piece of pre-Euro history.

-The spiral design on the coin is sometimes interpreted as a representation of time, the universe, or the continuous progression into the future.
+The unique spiral design on the coin is a symbolic representation often associated with the passage of time or the interconnectedness of the cosmos, fitting for a millennium commemoration.

 MATERIAL & CONDITION